thephez/docs-core/docs/api/remote-procedure-calls.md

 ## Example

-As an example, here is the JSON-RPC request object for the hash of the <<glossary:genesis block>>:
+As an example, here is the JSON-RPC request object for the hash of the [genesis block](../resources/glossary.md#genesis-block):

 ```json
 {